 That’s it.
 Yes, or no.

 Because the severity is so high, even a task that only has a remote chance of causing an arc flash needs to be considered risky enough to warrant the use of Arc and Flame Resistant PPE (or other precautionary measures).

 If you ended up with a ‘yes’ from step 3 then this is where you simply look at the Arc Flash Label to identify the amount of Incident Energy available or if you don’t have a label you’ll need to follow the “arc flash category method” that is outlined in NFPA70E.

 Let’s recap the situation.

-Your dealing with a possible arc flash, you never want to get burned no matter the available energy, and you'll always wear Arc PPE to protect yourself from the risk (that’s steps 1,2, and 4 for those of you following along).
+You are dealing with a possible Arc Flash, you never want to get burned no matter the available energy, and you'll always wear Arc PPE to protect yourself from the risk (that’s steps 1,2, and 4 for those of you following along).

 The only time you do not wear PPE is when the likelihood of an arc flash happening is low, examples of these situations would be;

 Still need help determining likelihood?

 The NFPA70E technical committee actually makes it pretty easy.

 They have a table called “Arc flash hazard identification for alternating current (ac) and direct current (dc) systems”.